benoitc/erica/README.md

 ## Begin Here

 Once you run `couchapp generate relax && cd relax`, you're ready to get started.
-Views are found in the `views` directory, attachments are stored in the `_attachments` directory,  forms are stored in `forms`, and the generation script drops some more files in with additional information about how you can build `_design/` docs in your text editor.
+Views are found in the `views` directory, attachments are stored in the `_attachments` directory,  forms are stored in `forms`, and the generation script drops some more files in with additional information about how you can build `_design/` docs using your text editor.

 There are a few apps out there already using CouchApp.
 Please send a pull request adding yours to the list if you're using it too.